The Ethics Commission has no authority or power

 · Special meeting - two business days before the meeting.

-· Emergency meeting - as soon as practicable.
+· Emergency meeting - as soon as practicable prior to the meeting.

 Where/how to post an agenda?

-A governing body complies with the Act by posting its meeting agenda for each regularly scheduled meeting in a public place at its central office, as well as having copies of the agenda available to be picked up at the same location during regular business hours.
+A governing body complies with the Act by posting its meeting agenda for each regularly scheduled meeting in a public place at its central office and by having copies of the agenda available there during regular business hours.

-In addition, in its discretion, it may distribute agendas to the news media by mail, telephone facsimile or E-mail, or the agenda may be posted on the governing body’s internet web-site, if it has one.
+In addition, it may distribute agendas to the news media by mail or email.
+The agenda also may be posted on the governing body’s website if it has one.
 While additional dissemination to the public and the media is encouraged, failure to provide an agenda by such additional means will not invalidate an otherwise proper public meeting.

 What about governing bodies which meet weekly?

-For governing bodies which meet weekly, different rules apply.
-The agenda may be issued two business days before the meeting.
+For governing bodies which meet weekly, the agenda may be made available two business days before the meeting.

 May an agenda be amended?

 Yes.
 The agenda may be amended up to two business days before the meeting.
-If you amend the agenda, you must repost the agenda following the procedure you used to post the original agenda.
-The only circumstances under which a governing body may amend an agenda during a meeting is if a true emergency arises.
+If an agenda is amended, it must be reposted in the same manner as the original agenda was posted.
+The only circumstance under which a governing body may amend an agenda during a meeting is if a true emergency arises.

 How specific must an agenda be?